Collective investment schemes

 FSB letter to G20 finance ministers and central bank governors regarding progress of financial regulatory reforms

-The Financial Stability Board (FSB) has published a letter to G20 finance ministers and central bank governors concerning the progress of the financial regulatory reforms agreed by G20 leaders at Cannes.
-The areas covered in the letter include:
+On 16 April 2012, the Financial Stability Board (FSB) published a letter to G20 finance ministers and central bank governors concerning the progress of the financial regulatory reforms agreed by G20 leaders at Cannes.
+The letter covered a number of areas including:

 - Strengthening the oversight and regulation of shadow banking activities.
 The FSB has put on track a number of initiatives including developing, with other standard setting bodies, regulatory recommendations: (i) to mitigate the spill-over effect between the regular banking system and the shadow banking system; (ii) to reduce the susceptibility of money market funds to “runs”; (iii) to assess and mitigate systemic risks posed by other shadow banking entities than money market funds; (iv) to assess and align the incentives associated with securitisation to prevent a repeat of the creation of excessive leverage; and (v) to dampen risks and pro-cyclical incentives associated with securities lending and repos that may exacerbate funding strains at times of shocks to confidence.
 A full set of recommendations will be issued by the end of 2012.